lhapp27/FewBodyToolkit.jl/README.md

 # FewBodyToolkit.jl
-Julia package for solving 2- and 3-body quantum systems in 1D–3D with general potentials
+Julia package for solving quantum systems of 2 or 3 particles in 1D–3D with general potentials.
+For 2-body systems, an expansion in central Gaussian basis functions is employed.
+For 3-body systems, an expansion in separable Gaussians is used in each Faddeev component.

 # Example usage